Foxes Lair

 July is the time that species of the Rhamnaceae (Buckthorn) family first flower in Foxes Lair.
 Like many of the June-July flowering wildflowers here, the flowers are tiny (about 3mm) and insignificant if you don’t have a lens or macro camera to see their delicate form.

-Cryptandra nutans, the first to flower is a little shrub about 30cm high on the gravelly Banksia Walk trail.
+Cryptandra nutans is a little shrub about 30cm high on the gravelly Banksia Trail in Foxes Lair.

 Picture